The Programming Committee plans events throughout the year. Contact Shawna Slack at email@example.com for more information.

-Supporting Your Teen’s Civic Engagement Please join a virtual panel discussion with your fellow NNHS parents – high schoolers are encouraged to join, too! – and learn about the value of civic engagement and the many ways Newton North students can get involved in their community.
+Join us for a special virtual panel discussion, Supporting Your Teen’s Civic Engagement, 7:30 to 8:30 pm, Oct.
+14, and learn about the value of civic engagement and the many ways Newton North students can get involved in their community.
 A panel of students, community leaders and faculty will discuss current opportunities and the impact students can make.
-The conversation will be led by NNHS Center for Civic Engagement and Service Co-Directors, Claudia Wu and Terry Yoffie.
+The conversation will be led by NNHS Center for Civic Engagement and Service Co-Directors Claudia Wu and Terry Yoffie.

 Virtual Program with Newton Food Pantry – The Newton North PTSO hosted our last program of 2019-2020 on May 14, 2020, with Carol Berlin of the Newton Food Pantry.
 We thank her for facilitating a discussion with over 50 parents, guardians and students.
 We learned about the 250 percent jump in people served by the Newton Food Pantry.
 The pantry is asking for donations of double-bagged paper grocery bags and for individually bagged homemade cloth face masks.
 Also, applications remain open for the Pantry’s Teen Ambassador Program.
 Thank you, Carol!